Pigeon Creek Park

 - Skate Ski: For experienced adult skiers who want to learn the basics of several skate techniques.
 Skate skis are required and a limited number are available to rent in the lodge.

-Open until 10pm with hills and trails illuminated during satisfactory snow conditions.
-Call the hotline at (616) 738-9531 to confirm snow conditions and Lodge hours.
+The park is open until 10pm with hills and trails illuminated during satisfactory snow conditions.
+Visit our Winter Trail Conditions page to confirm snow conditions and Pigeon Creek Lodge hours.

 Monday-Thursday: 4pm to 8pm